avoidwork/abaaso/README.md

 # abaaso
-### About
 abaaso is a RESTful JavaScript framework.
 Don't know REST?
 No problem!
 This framework makes all kinds of JavaScript magic possible, with an easy, semantic Object Oriented Programming approach.
+If you want to do it; it's as easy as saying it.

+abaaso extends the prototypes of Array, Element, Number, and String with methods (functions).
+URIs are treated as Objects via String representations.

-### AJAX example
+### Example
 The abaaso namespace is aliased to the $, to allow for a nice short syntax: